GauravRasal07/A-bot/README.md

 _quote : get an inspirational quote

+_score : lists the scores of all live cricket matches all over world at that moment

 _date : displays current date and time

 _clear : deletes latest 10 messages from the server